15 Amazingly Cool Things To Do In Richmond VA

 EAT: Lemaire Restaurant at the Jefferson Hotel

-The Butternut Squash soup is certainly a “Hug In A Bowl,” and other playful menu items are a far cry from the fine, but stuffy restaurant it was before.
+The Butternut Squash Bisque is certainly a “Hug In A Bowl,” and other playful menu items are a far cry from the fine, but stuffy restaurant it was before.
 The more casual bar draws an “after work” crowd with “Create Your Own Manhattan” swing.

 Best Places to Stay in Richmond VA